Total-RP/Total-RP-3/README.md

 ## Helpful links

 - Avoid losing all your profiles: sync up your saved data to an online storage.
-[Here’s a guide][installation guide]!
+[Here’s a guide](https://github.com/Total-RP/Total-RP-3/wiki/How-to-backup-and-synchronize-your-add-ons-settings-using-a-cloud-service)!
 - Don't know how to install an add-on?
 Check our [installation guide]!
 - Check out [Myth's excellent TRP3 guide][myth's guide] for an in depth tour of the add-on's features.
 Big thanks to him!
 - Join us on [Discord]!